 4219 Gateway Blvd, Suite 2001

-- Watch the Surgical New Patient Seminar Video featuring our Medical Director, Dr. Burry, (below) or sign up for one of our in-person seminars at our office.
+- Watch the Surgical New Patient Seminar Video featuring our Medical Director, Dr. Burry, (below).

 - Complete the questionnaire after the video.

 - Fill out the Surgical New Patient Information Packet (below).
-We can also send you this paperwork through your active MyChart account, or you can contact our office at 812-450-7419 to have the forms sent to your home address.
+You can also contact our office at 812-450-7419 to have the forms sent to your home address.

 - Mail or fax the completed forms to:

 Newburgh, IN 47630

 - Identify your support system.
 Think about who can help you stick to the program and support you with changes along the way.

 - Now, get ready to lose weight!

 Surgical New Patient Paperwork: